AlohaBrowser/cookie-consent-management/work-item/README.md

 ---

-### Behavior and Integration
+### Behavior and Integration Notes

-* **Website Interaction**: Websites can access the `cookiesConsentManager` object via JavaScript to determine the user’s cookie preferences and adjust their behavior accordingly.
-For example, a website could use `cookiesConsentManager.consentPreferences` to determine if cookies should be enabled or disabled based on the user’s global preferences.

-* **API Accessibility**: Similar to the `ethereum` object for blockchain interactions, the `cookiesConsentManager` object is accessible from the `globalThis` scope, making it easy for websites to query consent preferences.
+* **API Accessibility**: Similar to the `ethereum` object for blockchain interactions, the `cookiesConsentManager` object is accessible from the `globalThis` (`window`) scope, making it easy for websites to query consent preferences.
+The browser must ensure, that the object is accessible from IFRAMEs.

-* **Compliance**: The `cookiesConsentManager` ensures compliance with regulations like GDPR by allowing websites to accurately reflect the user's choices and providing audit trails of consent history through the browser interface.

-This approach allows users to manage their privacy preferences efficiently, while websites can easily integrate with the browser's consent mechanisms, enhancing user control and transparency in cookie management.
+* **Consent expiration**: Any consent given by the user must expire **at least** once a quarter.

+* **Subdomains**: Each consent must be associated with one domain only.
+It is prohibited to extend consents given on one domain to other domains or subdomains of that domain.

 ### Optional Features